-Military contract info session draws strong interest
+Military contract information session draws strong interest

 - Heart meeting features fish oil, vitamin D, cholesterol news

+“It’s going to be all-encompassing, so if you are an electrician, or if you cater, or if you do anything that would be involved with doing a lot of construction, then these contracts will be something that you will be interested in,” said Jacqueline Summers, a program specialist in Anchorage for the Procurement Technical Assistant Program.

-The military is spending $500 million at Eielson alone in preparation for F-35 fighter jets arriving in 2020.
+The meeting is planned as the Defense Department continues $500 million in construction projects at Eielson Air Force Base south of Fairbanks in preparation for the arrival of F-35 fighter jets in 2020.

+Fort Wainwright in Fairbanks has an upcoming environmental remediation project.
+Fort Greely at Delta Junction is installing additional missile defense interceptors, and Clear Air Force Station is installing a new long-range radar system.

+The meeting will include staff from the 354th Contracting Squadron at Eielson and the 715th Contracting Team at Fort Wainwright.

 Information from: Fairbanks (Alaska) Daily News-Miner, http://www.newsminer.com